H is for Hawk: Helen McDonald

 Continue reading Economics—The Users Guide: Ha-Joon Chang

-The Riches of Al-Fahim’s Biography
+The Riches of Al-Fahim’s Autobiography

 From Rags to Riches—A Story of Abu Dhabi: Mohammed Al-FahimPublished by CreateSpace Independent Publishing, 1995, 192 pages.
-Review by Lesley O’DowdMohammed Al-Fahim’s biography, From Rags to Riches was first published in 1995.
+Review by Lesley O’DowdMohammed Al-Fahim’s autobiography, From Rags to Riches was first published in 1995.
 By the time he wrote this illuminating story, Al-Fahim was an eminent, highly respected Emirati businessman in Abu Dhabi and Dubai.
 As he …

-Continue reading The Riches of Al-Fahim’s Biography
+Continue reading The Riches of Al-Fahim’s Autobiography

 Shady Characters—Ampersands, Interrobangs and other Typographical Curiosities: Keith Houston